 For this you need to check out the course finder on the UCAS website and check the courses and course requirements.
 Apply to uni also has a unique resource – a full table summarising the UCAS tariff level of offers made by all UK universities.
 This shows, at a glance, which universities you could start looking at, bearing in mind your target grades.

-For 2014 entry, it was October 15th 2013 for medicine, vet medicine and dentistry; January 15th 2014 for all other courses except some arts and design courses, for which the deadline is March 24th 2014.
-The final deadline for all other applications is June 30th 2014.
-See our advice about what to do if you miss your application deadline.
+For 2024 entry, it was October 16th 2023 for medicine, vet medicine and dentistry; January 31st 2024 for most other courses.
+The final deadline for all other applications is June 30th 2024.
+See our advice about what to do if you miss your application deadline